 Deploy with the Backend School Bundle

-This is the standard production workflow for deploying both the backend and frontend to a school site.
+This is the standard production workflow for deploying the full Makronexus system to a school site.

 What the bundle deploys